opflucker/NetCoreManualDI/README.md

 # .NET Core with Factory Based Dependency Injection
 Example .NET Core applications (console and webapi), with onion architecture and manual dependency injection (DI).
-Instead of Pure DI technique (that suffers of poor decoupling), this solution uses lambda expressions as factories when resolving dependencies.
+Instead of Pure DI technique (that suffers of poor decoupling), this solution uses Partial Function Applications ([PFA](https://en.wikipedia.org/wiki/Partial_application#:~:text=7%20External%20links-,Motivation,y)%20%3D%201%2Fy.)) as factories when resolving dependencies.
 This ensure the same level of decoupling compared to container based DI.

 ## How it works

-The key element in this experiment is class [ApplicationDomainFactories](src/ApplicationDomain/ApplicationDomainFactories.cs):
+The key element is what we can name *DI factory*.
+In this example, some DI factories are defined in class [ApplicationDomainFactories](src/ApplicationDomain/ApplicationDomainFactories.cs):

 ```C#
 public static class ApplicationDomainFactories